michalporeba/odis/docs/progress.md

 [More details](#project-details) below the chart.

-## Week 7 - 2022-01-24 - 2022-01-31
+## Week 8 - 2022-01-31 - 2022-02-06

 ![Progress](progress.png)

 ## Summary

-Slow problem, but good engagement with potential stakeholders in sample implementation.
+No more progress, too many distractions.
+But a number of bigger tasks became more obviou (shown by the raise of the blue line).

 ## Project Details
 I have started the project on the 2021-12-09 and will have to finish by 2022-07-04.
 Phase 1 covers the first 14 weeks until the progress report, and Phase 2 covers the rest.